iRabbiz/What-Food/README.md

-# What Food
+## What Food Web
-## Classify Thai Food image by Deep learning
+Classify Thai Food image Web by Deep learning.

+## Requirements
+Tensorflow

+## Install

+## How To
+""" python classify.py """